-Brain stimulator shown to reduce 'untreatable' epileptic seizuresNovember 8th, 2011 in Neuroscience /
+Brain stimulator shown to reduce 'untreatable' epileptic seizuresNovember 8, 2011 in Medicine & Health / Neuroscience

 Brain stimulation, already approved by the U.S. Food and Drug Administration for the treatment of Parkinson's disease and essential tremor, has now been shown to offer significant relief to patients with intractable seizures for whom drugs and other treatments have not worked.